Adelll-zha/BLACKFLARE-CHEAT/README.md

 BlackFlare is a color aimbot for Valorant that provides a driver-based solution.
 It uses Vanguard’s own bypasses and has remained undetectable for the past 3 months.

+> [!WARNING]
+> Play in a legitimate configuration to avoid being banned by a Rioter !

 ![Capture d'écran 2024-07-24 192720](https://github.com/user-attachments/assets/3fdca863-7aaa-4618-b0fa-5f558f6ce9d0)